martocoo/learngit/readme.txt

 Git is free software.
 aaaaa
 aaaaa
-this is a new line
+this is a new line and aaaaa